zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 16.9 #
+## What's new in v 17.0 #

-- Added support for history.xml file
-- Revamped MAME xml, dat and ini file management
-- Message box text now always fills the screen
-- Fixed bug in the systems data file
-- Fixed bug with history metadata parsing
+- Fixed bugs in history page

 ## Emulator system identifier #